nelsonfigueroa/nelson.cloud/content/posts/go_basics.md

 go build
 ```

 This will create an executable named after the project directory `example`.
 In Windows, this will be a `.exe` file.
 In this case it is an executable named `example`.
-You can run this executable and it'll print `hello world`.
+You can run this executable and it'll print "hello world".

 ```
 ./example